Plate tectonics: Key principles

 The location where two plates meet is called a plate boundary.
-Plate boundaries are commonly associated with geological events such as earthquakes and the creation of topographic features such as mountains, volcanoes, mid-ocean ridges, and oceanic trenches.
-The majority of the world's active volcanoes occur along plate boundaries, with the Pacific Plate's Ring of Fire being the most active and widely known today.
-These boundaries are discussed in further detail below.
+Plate boundaries are where geological events occur, such as earthquakes and the creation of topographic features such as mountains, volcanoes, mid-ocean ridges, and oceanic trenches.
+The vast majority of the world's active volcanoes occur along plate boundaries, with the Pacific plate's Ring of Fire being the most active and widely known.
 Some volcanoes occur in the interiors of plates, and these have been variously attributed to internal plate deformation and to mantle plumes.

-As explained above, tectonic plates may include continental crust or oceanic crust, and most plates contain both.
-For example, the African Plate includes the continent and parts of the floor of the Atlantic and Indian Oceans.
-The distinction between oceanic crust and continental crust is based on their modes of formation.
-Oceanic crust is formed at sea-floor spreading centers, and continental crust is formed through arc volcanism and accretion of terranes through tectonic processes, though some of these terranes may contain ophiolite sequences, which are pieces of oceanic crust considered to be part of the continent when they exit the standard cycle of formation and spreading centers and subduction beneath continents.
-Oceanic crust is also denser than continental crust owing to their different compositions.
-Oceanic crust is denser because it has less silicon and more heavier elements ("mafic") than continental crust ("felsic").
-As a result of this density stratification, oceanic crust generally lies below sea level (for example most of the Pacific Plate), while continental crust buoyantly projects above sea level (see the page isostasy for explanation of this principle).
+Tectonic plates may include continental crust or oceanic crust, or both.
+For example, the African plate includes the continent and parts of the floor of the Atlantic and Indian Oceans.

+Some pieces of oceanic crust, known as ophiolites, failed to be subducted under continental crust at destructive plate boundaries; instead, these oceanic crustal fragments were pushed upward and were preserved within continental crust.

 Types of plate boundaries

-Three types of plate boundaries exist, with a fourth, mixed type, characterized by the way the plates move relative to each other.
+Three types of plate boundaries exist, characterized by the way the plates move relative to each other.
 They are associated with different types of surface phenomena.
 The different types of plate boundaries are: